RajaSakthiyan/time-arithmetic/README.md

 # hour-arithmetic
-Utility library for doing arithmetic operation on of 12-hour and 24-hour format and conversion among these formats
+Utility library for doing arithmetic operation on 12-hour and 24-hour format and conversion among these formats